Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

-Yes, we are going to talk about the English seam or, for the English, the french seam!
+Yes, we are going to talk about the English seam, or as the English call it, the French seam!

 This technique produces a very neat result on the wrong side of the fabric.
 Indeed, no raw edges are visible.
 This technique can replace the overlock stitch of your serger or the zigzag stitch of your sewing machine.

-Moreover, this technique offers a very neat, aesthetic, and strong result; which will allow your garment to last over time.
-The first blouses I made when I started sewing were made with English seams and even today, the seams are perfect (I was very careful) and I wear them often without wear and tear showing!
+Moreover, this technique offers a very neat, aesthetic, and strong result; which will help your garment last over time.
+The first blouses I made when I started sewing were made with English seams, and even today, the seams are perfect (I was very careful) and I wear them often without the wear of time taking its toll!

 To make an English seam, you need to sew in two successive steps.
 First, sew a straight stitch on the right side of the fabric, then cover this first seam with a second line of stitches.
 I will explain the technique in detail below.Why make an English seam and on what types of fabrics?

-As you can see, the English seam allows for "luxury" finishes because they are very neat and help garments last over time... far from fast fashion.
+As you have understood, the English seam allows for "luxury" finishes because they are very neat and help garments last over time... far from fast fashion.

-With this double seam, the fabric will be much less likely to fray.
+With this double seam, the fabric is much less likely to fray.

-The French seam is particularly useful for fine fabrics such as viscose, but also cotton poplins, cotton lawn... especially when you want to avoid overlocking or spending time doing zigzag stitches on raw edges.
+The English seam is particularly useful for fine fabrics like viscose, but also cotton poplin, cotton lawn... especially when you want to avoid overlocking or spending time doing zigzag stitches on raw edges.
 It is also useful for sewing transparent fabrics to hide seam allowances that might be visible.

 Advantages of the English seam